PackeTsar/freeztp/README.md

 -----------------------------------------
 ##   INTEGRATIONS   ##
-FreeZTP v1.1.0 also introduces some integration features with 3rd parties.
+FreeZTP v1.1.0 introduced some integration features with 3rd parties.
 The only supported integration at this time is with Cisco Spark (now called Webex Teams).
 The Spark integration will allow FreeZTP to send provisioning notifications to a Spark room or to a specific account.

 The easiest way to set up the integration is to use the command `ztp request integration-setup <svc_name>` (the `<svc_name>` is the name of the configuration object FreeZTP will use once the configuration is generated, its name doesnt matter).
 This command will start a wizard which will walk you through setting up the integration.
 You can also use the below configuration example to set up the integration yourself.